 RTO and RPO values typically roll up into another metric: the service level objective (SLO), which is a key measurable element of an SLA.
 SLAs and SLOs are often conflated.
 An SLA is the entire agreement that specifies what service is to be provided, how it is supported, times, locations, costs, performance, penalties, and responsibilities of the parties involved.
 SLOs are specific, measurable characteristics of the SLA, such as availability, throughput, frequency, response time, or quality.
 An SLA can contain many SLOs.
 RTOs and RPOs are measurable and should be considered SLOs.

 You can read more about SLOs and SLAs in the Google Site Reliability Engineering book.

-GCP can greatly reduce the costs that are associated with both RTO and RPO when compared to fulfilling RTO and RPO requirements on premises.
-For example, traditional DR planning requires you to account for a number of requirements, including:
+Google Cloud can greatly reduce the costs that are associated with both RTO and RPO when compared to fulfilling RTO and RPO requirements on premises.
+For example, traditional DR planning requires you to account for a number of requirements, including the following:

 - Capacity: securing enough resources to scale as needed.